You can get from Berlin to Warsaw by train, bus or flight.

 The average frequency per day from Berlin to Warsaw is:

-However, we recommend checking specific travel dates for your journey to Warsaw from Berlin as scheduled services by bus, flight or train can vary by season or day of the week.
+However, we recommend checking specific travel dates for your journey between Berlin and Warsaw as scheduled services by bus, ferry, flight or train can vary by season or day of the week.

-Before traveling from Berlin to Warsaw, it’s good to know what ticket you can book and how much it will cost in the next 7 days:
+When planning your trip from Berlin to Warsaw, it’s good to keep in mind what tickets to purchase and their prices in the next 7 days:

-But we recommend booking Berlin to Warsaw tickets online a few months before your planned travel date to score the best deals and save money on your trip.
+However, we recommend buying tickets from Berlin to Warsaw online a few months in advance to get the best deals and save money on your upcoming journey.

 Here are some other resources that might have the information you need